RockyRock76/Art-Portfolio/README.md

     6. Time to do stuff for real
         a.
 So in GITHUB there will be a few things. a1. first thing you want to do is to make a repository in github deskotop a2.
 What is a repository? its where your whole file is located.
 Its the glass that holds your liquid.
-The liquid being all of you code.
+The liquid being all of your code.
         b.
 BRANHCES!
             b1. when you start, a branch will be called main.
 This is the "live" version of your website. b2. create a second branch in which you will create patches to your website.